 Otherwise it's much the same as ever.
 It's not like you loot the special grenades the Assassin and Hunter use.

 Firing your cannon at an enemy marks it until the start of the soldier's next turn, adding +15 Aim to all following attacks at that target.

 Additionally, Holo Targeting benefits from the existence of the Chosen, since you'll regularly find yourself dogpiling onto a tough target that lives long enough for Holo Targeting to benefit the entire squad, particularly on higher difficulties.

 This does come with the qualifier that it's a lot more likely you'll have Holo Targeting on non-Grenadiers, and since Holo-Targeting doesn't stack this can make it less important to grab Holo Targeting on your Grenadiers, but that's dependent on your run's luck and how you teambuild.

-Grenades do +2 damage to units and have +1 to their blast radius.
+Grenades do +2 damage to units.

 As with Heavy Ordnance, Volatile Mix hasn't been particularly affected by War of the Chosen overall.
 The main thing to keep in mind is that if one of the Chosen has Shell-Shocked, Volatile Mix's value is increased, as its bonus damage does in fact get doubled by Shell-Shocked.
 As such, even if you normally skip Volatile Mix on Grenadiers, you should keep it in mind in War of the Chosen.